© Crown copyright 2020

-Property attribute data: Council of Mortgage Lenders – Regulated Mortgage Survey
+Property attribute data: UK Finance – Regulated Mortgage Survey

-The Regulated Mortgage Survey (RMS) is the Council of Mortgage Lender’s version of the Mortgage Product Sales Data (PSD) that all regulated lenders report to the Financial Conduct Authority (FCA).
+The Regulated Mortgage Survey (RMS) is UK Finance’s version of the Mortgage Product Sales Data (PSD) that all regulated lenders report to the Financial Conduct Authority (FCA).
 This is detailed transaction level data on mortgage completions.
 Starting in April 2005, the RMS now contains over 12 million individual mortgage sale records.

 The RMS is the only comprehensive source of data available for the type of borrower and provides the necessary data to allow the UK HPI to be produced according to whether the buyer is a first-time buyer or an existing owner.

-Access the quality assurance of administrative data used in the production of UK HPI – Council of Mortgage Lenders.
+Access the quality assurance of administrative data used in the production of UK HPI – UK Finance.

 Property attribute data: Valuation Office Agency Council Tax Valuation list